vpulim/node-soap/Readme.md

 #### Parameters

-- wsdl: A string wSDL or an URL to the WSDL
+- wsdl: a WSDL string or an URL to the WSDL
 - baseURL: base URL for the SOAP API
 - options: options (see source for details), use `{}` as default.